schmidtjonas/dotfiles/README.md

 # My Dotfiles

-some config files from my home-directory
+some config files from my home-directory on macos